 Learning Materials: A computer (also good for downloading images) and/or a notepad will be good to take notes with.

 Travel: Fly into San Jose airport, where you can rent a car.
-Look for hotels in Santa Cruz.
+Look for hotels in Watsonville, Santa Cruz, or Monterey.

 Accommodations: Are not included in the workshop fee.
 Please ask me if you have questions about where to stay.

-Food: There are lots of restaurants and grocery stores in the Santa Cruz area.
+Food: There are lots of restaurants and grocery stores in either Santa Cruz, Watsonville, or the Monterey area.

 Transportation: Once on location, there will be very minimal driving.
 You will be responsible for getting to and from the Moss landing location.

-Schedule: We will meet at Elkhorn Slough Safari (8022 Moss Landing Rd # B, Moss Landing, CA 95039) at 6:30am to go over boat safety before going on a sunrise boat trip out into the slough.
-We will return into the harbor at around 9:00am.
-We’ll then look for some otters from shore to photographed before heading to an early lunch at Phil’s Snack Shack & Deli.
+Schedule: We will meet at Elkhorn Slough Safari (8022 Moss Landing Rd # B, Moss Landing, CA 95039) at 5:30am to go over boat safety before going on a sunrise boat trip out into the slough.
+After returning to land, we will then look for some otters from shore to photograph before heading to an early lunch at Phil’s Snack Shack & Deli.
 After lunch we will look for more otters from shore, and I’ll answer any questions people may have.
 For sunset, I will guide you to a few different spots at which otters regularly come very close to shore.
 We will spend the sunset golden hours photographing the otters from shore in these spots.
 During the entire time, I will be available for one-on-one instructions.

 Physical Requirements: Very low.
 All of our shooting locations will be less than a mile from the car, but the terrain may be uneven.
 If you get sea sick, please take the appropriate measures to make it as comfortable for you as possible.